zakcali/gemini-gradio-image-editor/README.md

 A Gradio web interface that uses the Google Gemini API to perform powerful AI-based image editing and analysis.
 This tool can transform your photos into different art styles, add or remove objects, or simply provide a detailed text description of an image.

-*Example: Transforming a group photo into a cartoon in the style of Ghibli.*
+*Example: Make him hold a giant trophy.\nOR\nExample: Describe this scene*

 ## Features